 - Sequence of Ligatures and Car Crash - Similar to the above point, one of the theories proposed by 20/20 is that Yarmolenko was strangled and then her car pushed down the embankment, the same theory proposed by prosecutors during trial.
-The problem with this is that Yarmolenko's body and hair were soaking wet, yet the first ligature, the ribbon, was dry and showed no evidence of having been wet.
+The problem with this - in addition to the fact that Yarmolenko's hand was grasping brush rooted to the ground where she lay - is that Yarmolenko's body and hair were soaking wet, yet the first ligature, the ribbon, was dry and showed no evidence of having been wet.
 This indicates she was submerged in the river prior to application of the ligatures, which complicates the theory of an earlier application.
 Suicide fits the scene findings better, but 20/20 never so much as mentioned this possibility even though it was key to closing arguments by Carver's 2011 trial defense attorneys.

 - Video of Homes - While recounting Mark Carver's and Neal Cassada's arrests, several houses were quickly shown before the screen rested upon a boarded up and abandoned house that may have once belonged to Carver's grandmother.
 Cassada's house was absent from this footage.
 Carver's and Cassada's addresses were in two different towns, not down the street from each other as was stated in a pre-broadcast article.